To see or not to see a $z\sim13$ galaxy, that is the question: Data analysis

-We test how likely we are to find two $\geq 3.8\sigma$ noise features (one each in the Band 4 and 6 data) that are offset by $\leq10$\,kpc and $\leq1000$\, km s$^{-1}$.
+We expanded this analysis, testing how likely we are to find two noise features (one each in the Band 4 and 6 data) that are offset by $\leq10$\,kpc and $\leq1000$\, km s$^{-1}$ for $3.2<\mathrm{S/N}<4.4$.
+The mean, standard error on the mean,\footnote{$\sigma/\sqrt{N}$, where $\sigma$ is the standard deviation and $N$ is the number of elements in the sample} and standard deviation (over all matched pairs) are shown in Fig. ~\ref{fig:matched_peaks}.
 Of the 100 pairs of matched Band 4 and 6 noise cubes, 30 pairs have at least one matching $\geq3.8\sigma$ noise feature, with a maximum of six matched noise peaks per pair of Band 4 and 6 noise cubes.
-The mean number of corresponding pairs of $\geq3.8\sigma$ emission features within 10 kpc and 1000 km s$^{-1}$ is 0.5.
-Repeating the exercise for the negative peaks, we find that 25 of matched cubes have at least one matched pair of negative peaks, with a mean of 0.8 such features. \textit{The mean number of matched peaks implies that with the data in hand there is at least a 50\% chance of detecting spatially and spectrally correlated $\geq 3.8\sigma$ noise peaks in the Band 4 and 6 data.}
+The mean number of corresponding pairs of $\geq3.8\sigma$ emission features within 10 kpc and 1000 km s$^{-1}$ is 0.5, with a standard error on the mean of 0.1 and standard deviation of 1.
+Repeating the exercise for the negative peaks, we found that 25 of the matched cubes have at least one matched pair of negative peaks, with a mean of 0.8 such features, a standard error on the mean of 0.2 and standard deviation of 1.8.
+The large standard deviation for the matched noise cubes is the result of the small initial search area about the source centre.
+The mean number of matched peaks implies that with the data in hand there is, on average, a 50\% chance of detecting spatially and spectrally correlated $\geq 3.8\sigma$ noise peaks in both the Band 4 and 6 data.
+However, given the standard deviation, the likelihood is consistent with 100\%.
+We found that the number of matched noise peaks drops sharply with S/N. The number of jointly detected noise peaks drops to 0 at a S/N threshold of $\sim4.4$.
+Thus, at S/N$>4.4$ two matched positive features in the Band 4 and 6 data are certain to be real whereas at S/N$>3.8$ they are fully consistent with both being noise peaks.